 2:30-3:15 pm “Music Design”

-Richard Saucedo and Tony Lymon share thoughts on music design.
-Over the years they have written for world champion drum and bugle corps, national champion bands, state champion bands, indoor percussion and many other marching ensembles.
-This session will provide attendees with specific information about orchestration, pacing, music effect, percussion and planning.
+Richard Saucedo, John Meehan and Randy Greenwell share thoughts on music design.
+Over the years they have written for world champion drum and bugle corps, national champion bands, state champion bands and many other marching ensembles.
+This session will provide attendees with specific information about orchestration, pacing, music effect and planning.

 3:30-4:15 pm “The Fundamentals Plan: Keeping in Mind that We May be Doing Band Camp from Home”